JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/obstacle_avoidance.md

 #### C++

-- `#include "HAL.hpp"` - to import the HAL (Hardware Abstraction Layer) library class.
-This class contains the functions that send and receive information to and from the Hardware (Gazebo).
-- `#include "WebGUI.hpp"` - to import the WebGUI (Web Graphical User Interface) library class.
-This class contains the functions used to view the debugging information.

 - `HAL::get_pose3d()` - to get the position of the robot (returns `Pose3d`)
 - `HAL::get_pose3d().x` - to get the position of the robot (x coordinate, `double`)
 - `HAL::get_pose3d().y` - to obtain the position of the robot (y coordinate, `double`)